Finding the Cure for Alcoholism

 But the eventual creation of a drug that could replace the deteriorated or missing PRDM2 enzyme could also mean that I get my off switch back.

-But these past almost five sober years I’ve learned that it’s not the sangria but the sun, and the friend, that make for a great afternoon.
-The heart-healthy resveratrol in that 5oz glass of red wine can easily be replaced with a cup of blueberries in my morning smoothie and surprisingly, even the most complex gourmet meal, is equally enjoyable without the wine.
+But this past almost ten sober years, I’ve learned that it’s not the sangria but the sun, and the friend, that makes for a great afternoon.
+The heart-healthy resveratrol in that 5oz glass of red wine can easily be replaced with a cup of blueberries in my morning smoothie, and surprisingly, even the most complex gourmet meal is equally enjoyable without the wine.

 So for now…